smurfpandey/jPulse/README.md

 $( "elt" ).jPulse( "enable", /* options */ } );
 ```

-About author
+About the author
 ------------

-Author of this plugin is Davis Miculis, follow on Twitter - [@DavisMiculis](https://twitter.com/DavisMiculis)
+The author of this plugin is Davis Miculis, follow on Twitter - [@DavisMiculis](https://twitter.com/DavisMiculis)

 Leave me some feedback and show me some of your content where have you used my plugin. :)